thebackslashs/epytodo/bonus/docs/README.md

 # EpyTodo API Documentation

 This directory contains the auto-generated API documentation for the EpyTodo application.
-The documentation is generated from an OpenAPI specification and is presented in a user-friendly HTML format using ReDoc.
+The documentation is generated from an OpenAPI specification and is presented in a user-friendly HTML format using Scalar.

 ## Contents